Deepfakes: Seeing isn’t always believing

 At one level, this development appears to confirm a familiar concern.
 If synthetic media becomes sufficiently realistic, we may struggle to distinguish fact from fake – and if this is the case, then we perhaps will be persuaded by arguments based on malicious and misleading information.

 However, with a behavioural lens, we can also make the case for a more complex dynamic.
-As media academic Daniel Schiff set out, this sort of material can have an impact even when it is recognised to be fake; it simply ‘feels true’.
+As media academic Daniel Schiff set out, this sort of material can have an impact even when it is recognised to be fake, as is often the case; it simply ‘feels true’.
 Which raises a different set of questions.
-Rather than asking whether individuals can detect fakes, perhaps we should instead consider why synthetic content becomes meaningful for people, and how it might influence behaviour, even in the absence of people literally believing it.
+Rather than asking whether individuals can detect fakes, perhaps we should consider why synthetic content becomes meaningful to people and how it might influence behaviour, even in the absence of people literally believing it.

 From epistemic judgement to affective alignment